 First, see if what you have in mind would sell if you had it.
 Who would you expect to sell to?
 (Buyers, wholesalers, retailers, catalogers, reps, distributors — not family and friends).
-Go talk to a few: "If I had a product that would do such-and-such, would you be interested?
+Go talk with a few: "If I had a product that would do such-and-such, would you be interested?
 At what price?"
 If it's a middleman you're talking with, get a feel for the markups (to end-user) involved.
 See the articles Ideas vs. Inventions and Screening Ideas .
 Second, get a feel for whether what you have in mind could be made at a low enough cost to yield a reasonable profit — as a first pass, figure 1/2 selling price.
 If you still want to proceed, decide which path you wish to pursue — Licensing or Venturing.
 For a low-cost approach to Licensing, see New Product Licensing .
 For a low-cost approach to Venturing, see A Low-Cost Approach To Venturing .
 Good luck.

 First question is whether you have a big-league opportunity, i.e., the business you have (or have in mind) has a real shot at growing to a $100 million business in a 5-year period — and whether you want to play this game, i.e., your primary motivation is to make a lot of money.
 If so, you'll want to find a strong, well-connected Venture Capital partner that knows how to play in this league.
 Most business service providers can point you to local VC firms, or you can find a directory of them in the library.
 You'll need a good written business plan that sells them on two points: 1) that the opportunity is real , and 2) that you can pull it off.
 See the article How To Target and Land Financing For Your Startup .